- Prostate cancer treatment

 Possible risks and side effects of brachytherapy

-If you receive permanent brachytherapy seeds, they will give off small amounts of radiation for several weeks.
+Radiation precautions: If you get permanent (LDR) brachytherapy, the seeds will give off small amounts of radiation for several weeks or months.
 Even though the radiation doesn’t travel far, your doctor may advise you to stay away from pregnant women and small children during this time.
-You may be asked to take other precautions as well, such as wearing a condom during sex.
+If you plan on traveling, you might want to get a doctor’s note regarding your treatment, as low levels of radiation can sometimes be picked up by detection systems at airports

-There is also a small risk that some of the seeds may move (migrate).
+There is also a small risk that some of the seeds might move (migrate).
 You may be asked to strain your urine for the first week or so to catch any seeds that might come out.
-Be sure to carefully follow any instructions your doctor gives you.
+You may be asked to take other precautions as well, such as wearing a condom during sex.
+Be sure to follow any instructions your doctor gives you.
 There have also been reports of the seeds moving through the bloodstream to other parts of the body, such as the lungs.
-As far as doctors can tell, this doesn’t seem to cause any ill effects and happens very rarely.
+As far as doctors can tell, this is uncommon and doesn’t seem to cause any ill effects.

 Erection problems: Some studies have found rates of erection problems to be lower after brachytherapy, but other studies have found that the rates were no lower than with external beam radiation or surgery.
-Again, the younger you are and the better your sexual function before treatment, the more likely you will be to regain function after treatment.
+The younger you are and the better your sexual function before treatment, the more likely you will be to regain function after treatment.

-Last Medical Review: 02/27/2012
+Last Medical Review: 02/16/2016

-Last Revised: 05/15/2013
+Last Revised: 03/11/2016